kriskowal/cops/README.md

 front, back := display.New2(bounds)
 ```

----
+# Tips / Tricks

-How to fill the background color for a text panel.
+## How to fill the background color for a text panel

 ```go
 panel := text.Display("Press any key to continue...", vtcolor.Colors[7])